kubeflow/website/content/docs/pipelines/build-component.md

     op.outputs['label']
     ```

-If there is only one output then you can also do `op.output`.
+If there is only one output then you can also use `op.output`.

+<a id="define-pipeline"></a>
-## Step Three: Create your workflow as a Python function
+## Create your pipeline as a Python function

-Each pipeline is identified as a Python function.
+You must identify each pipeline as a Python function.
 For example:

 ```python
 @kfp.dsl.pipeline(